-- 1. Create a CloudFront distribution using the process described in the applicable topic: - Task List for Creating a Web Distribution (p.
-39) - Task List for Streaming Media Files Using RTMP (p.
-65)
+- 1. Create a CloudFront distribution using the procedure described in the applicable topic: - Task List for Creating a Web Distribution (p.
+58) - Task List for Streaming Media Files Using RTMP (p.
+89)

 When you create the distribution, specify the name of your Amazon S3 bucket as the origin server.